What is a Real Estate Appraiser’s Salary?

 Frequently, we receive e-mails asking this question, so rather than respond to every e-mail, we decided to post some in-depth answers.

 As a real estate appraiser, you can make as much as you want or as little as you want.
 It really depends on your license level and your level of experience.
 A factor that looms large into this equation is, are you self-employed?
 If so, are you a business man first or an appraiser first?
-The former will make significantly more money.
+The former will make significantly more money although the later will be more respected among your peers.

 “Appraisers and assessors of real estate typically work full time during regular business hours.
 However, self-employed appraisers, often called independent fee appraisers, usually work more than 40 hours per week, because they often write reports during evenings and on weekends.”